jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 receive information from OEM backend servers and vehicle owners.
-This is accomplished by using two types of servers: telematics servers, which communicate with the vehicle, and application servers, which communicate with the vehicles companion applications.
+This is accomplished by using two types of servers: telematics servers, which communicate with the vehicle, and application servers, which communicate with the vehicle’s companion applications.
 Additionally, some vehicles have backend servers that communicate with third parties, such as insurance companies, fleets, car rental and leasing companies, EV charging networks, and more.